redhat-gpte-labs/practical-intro-to-container-security/lab6.md

 exit
 ~~~

-We've covered a lot of ground here on Dan's favoite topic.
+We've covered a lot of ground here on Dan's favorite topic.
 You should feel good.